D.C. United ends three-game skid with comeback victory over Philadelphia

+“It was very necessary before the break,” he said.
+“The boys showed a lot of character and a lot of personality, and that makes me very happy.”

-The result, before 16,593 at Audi Field, also ended a 10-game winless streak against the Union that had started more than four years ago and included two defeats this season.
+The result, before 16,593 at Audi Field, also halted a 10-game winless streak in the regular season against the Union that had started more than four years ago and included two defeats in 2021.

+“It’s a big win,” said striker Ola Kamara, who scored the first-half equalizer.
+“If we had lost this game, the vibe in the group would be very different these next 10 to 14 days.”

 Yordy Reyna scored the go-ahead goal less than five minutes after intermission on a terrific side volley following one of several outstanding saves by Philadelphia’s Andre Blake.

-Win, lose or draw, seventh-place United (9-10-3) was going to retain the last playoff spot in the Eastern Conference.
+Win, lose or draw, United (9-10-3) was going to retain seventh place and the last playoff spot in the Eastern Conference.
 By earning three points, though, D.C. pulled within one of Montreal and created a three-point cushion over Columbus and Atlanta with 12 games left.

 United goalkeeper Bill Hamid was slated to return to the lineup after recovering from a hamstring injury suffered Aug.
-4 in Columbus, but on Friday he tested positive for the coronavirus, said two people close to the situation.
+4 in Columbus, but on Friday he tested positive for the coronavirus, two people close to the situation said.
 Hamid is vaccinated and asymptomatic, those people said.

 For the fifth consecutive match, Jon Kempin started in Hamid’s place.
-Kempin, an 11-year MLS veteran in his first D.C. season, had not performed well but continued to receive the starting nod ahead of Chris Seitz, another longtime keeper.
+Kempin, a 12-year MLS veteran in his first D.C. season, had not performed well but continued to receive the starting nod ahead of Chris Seitz, another longtime keeper.

 United conceded 10 goals in three defeats last week, and though not all were Kempin’s responsibility, Losada was looking for a much better individual performance Saturday.

 Kempin was not at fault when, against the run of play, Philadelphia (8-6-8) went ahead in the 22nd minute.
 Captain Alejandro Bedoya’s cross took flight, caromed off the chest of retreating D.C. captain Steven Birnbaum and flew into the net.

-United has conceded five own goals this season.
-If own goals were an individual, they would be second on the team in goals, behind Ola Kamara (12).
+It was the fifth own goal United has conceded this season.

 Before and immediately after the goal, United dominated possession and opportunities.

+“I don’t think there is any team in this league that plays at the level we played in the first half, especially the first 20 minutes,” Losada said.
+“We were a team from another league.”

-Blake, the Jamaican national team starter, made two sensational saves, on Julian Gressel in the 14th minute and Reyna in the 28th.
+Blake made two sensational saves, on Julian Gressel in the 14th minute and Reyna in the 28th.
 The latter was a breathtaking gem as Blake flashed to his right, leaving Reyna holding his head in disbelief.

-United’s frustration was not limited to the players.
-Earlier, after a potential penalty kick was not awarded, Losada fell to his knees and pounded the turf.

-United did receive a penalty kick in the 36th minute following video replay.
+United received a penalty kick in the 36th minute following video replay.
 Referee Rubiel Vazquez reviewed the play and determined Alvas Powell had upended Reyna.

-Kamara converted into the low left corner as Blake dived the other way, keeping him among the top five scorers in MLS and continuing his resurgence.
-In 2019-20, Kamara scored seven goals in 27 appearances for United.
+Kamara converted into the low left corner as Blake dived the other way, keeping him among the top five scorers in MLS with 12 and continuing his resurgence.
+In 2019 and 2020 combined, Kamara scored seven goals in 27 appearances for United.

 Reyna provided the lead in the 49th minute.
 Gressel swung in a terrific cross to Kamara making a near-post run.
 Blake made a fabulous reflex save, but the ball fell in the six-yard box for Reyna, who used a side volley while falling for his fourth goal, all in his past six appearances.